-Declarations - Staff must make a self-declaration by accessing the MES Declare System at (hyperlink to be inserted here).
+Declarations - Staff must make a self-declaration by accessing the Civica Declare System at https://uhl.mydeclarations.co.uk

-In the event of queries, further advice can be sought from the Trust Administration Office on 0116 258 8590.
+In the event of queries, further advice can be sought from the Corporate and Committee Services team on 0116 502 7137.

 Type of Gift Can I accept it?
 Do I need to declare it?
 When do I need to declare it?
 What do I declare?
 Gifts from Suppliers or Contractors doing business (or likely to do business with the Trust).
-No except for low cost branded promotional items (e.g. pens and post-it notes) which may be accepted where they are under the value of £6 in total Yes declare the offer and non- acceptance of the gift, except where gifts are under the value of £6 in total - these do not need to be declared As soon as possible (and in any event within 28 days) Staff name and role; a description of the gift and its value, including details of who has offered the gift; date of receipt (or offer) and any other relevant information (surrounding circumstances etc) Gifts from other sources (e.g. pat Gifts of cash and vouchers to individuals No but they can be donated to the ward/CMG charitable fund Yes declare the offer and non- acceptance of the gift As soon as possible (and in any event within 28 days).
+No except for low cost branded promotional items (e.g. pens and post-it notes) which may be accepted where they are under the value of £6 in total Yes declare the offer and non- acceptance of the gift, except where gifts are under the value of £6 in total - these do not need to be declared As soon as possible (and in any event within 28 days) Staff name and role; a description of the gift and its value, including details of who has offered the gift; date of receipt (or offer) and any other relevant information (surrounding circumstances etc) Gifts from other sources (e.g. pa ers) specifically: Gifts of cash and vouchers to individuals No but they can be donated to the ward/CMG charitable fund Yes declare the offer and non- acceptance of the gift As soon as possible (and in any event within 28 days).
 Staff name and role; a description of the gift and its value, including details of who has offered the gift, and date of gift offer and any other relevant information (surrounding circumstances etc) Gifts valued at over £50 No not in a personal capacity Yes if on behalf of the ward/CMG and paid into the appropriate charitable fund Yes As soon as possible (and in any event within 28 days) As above Modest gifts under a value of £50 (to the ward/CMG).
 Yes No Not applicable Not applicable